-During their Consult and Liaison (C/L) Psychiatry rotation, second year residents rotate duties for C&L phone call over the weekends.
-During the C&L rotation, they are excused from floor and DEC call.
-During a rotation at the Magee Hospital (for OB/Gyn outpatient psychiatry), third year residents rotate phone call for the Magee C&L service on a weekly basis (available by phone about every 5-6 weeks).
-Other than this, third year and fourth year residents are free from call.
+During their Consult and Liaison (C/L) Psychiatry rotation, second year residents rotate duties for C/L phone call overnight and on the weekends, coming into the hospital as needed.
+During the C/L rotation, they are excused from floor and DEC call.
+Third year and fourth year residents are free from call.

 A formal mentorship program has been developed in recent years to facilitate a smooth transition into the residency program and into Pittsburgh.
 Incoming residents are assigned Faculty Members to serve as mentors.
 Our Faculty are available and eager to serve as mentors.
 This program allows residents and their mentors to meet informally to discuss both personal and professional interests, with the goal of forming a mentorship relationship that can last the duration of one’s residency training.
 Read more about the mentorship program at WPIC.